biolab/orange3/doc/widgets/unsupervised/kmeansclustering.md

 ![image](images/K-MeansClustering-Schema.png)

-The beginning is nothing special: we load the *Iris* data set, divide it into three clusters and show it in **Data Table**, where we can observe which instance went into which cluster.
+First we load the *Iris* data set, divide it into three clusters and show it in **Data Table**, where we can observe which instance went into which cluster.
 The interesting parts are the **Scatter Plot** and **Select Rows**.

 Since K-means added cluster index as a class attribute, scatter plot will color the points according to the clusters they are in.
-Indeed, what we get looks like this:

 ![image](images/kMeans-Scatterplot.png)